 Why do you need a Mentor?

-The mentor serves as a role model, friend and advocate to a cadet for at least fourteen (14) months.
+The mentor serves as a role model, friend and advocate to a cadet for at least seventeen and a half (17 1/2) months.
 The cadet shares the responsibilities for the relationship with the mentor and is accountable for progress toward his/her Life Plan.

 Eligibility requirements to become a mentor:

 - Must be at least 21 years old.

 - Must be of the same gender as the applicant.

 - Cannot be an immediate relative, either by marriage or bloodline, or someone living in the same household or providing support to the applicant.
 (Mentor can be an uncle, aunt, grand-parent, cousin)